What is the Nurse Practive Act for U.S RNs?

 Outlines the types of titles and licenses, and the protection of these titles and requirements needed for licensure

-The intimate nature of nursing means that the risk of accidents is high.
-The laws and regulations set out in a state's Nurse Practice Act have been put together to reduce the risk of harm to patients and to protect patients by ensuring the highest level of competence.
-The Nurse Practice Act aims to ensure that patients are receiving quality care and promote patient safety.
+The intimate nature of nursing means that the risk for accidents is high.
+The laws and regulations set out in a state's Nurse Practice Act have been put together to reduce the risk of harm to patients and to protect them by ensuring the highest level of competence.
+The Nurse Practice Act aims to ensure that patients receive quality care while promoting patient safety.

 All registered nurses have a duty to understand the state's nurse practice act where they work, ensure that they adhere to the rules and regulations outlined, and to make sure that they are fully qualified and competent in their role as a registered nurse.
 It is also your responsibility as a nurse to make sure that you are aware of the laws that regulate your profession and to you keep updated on any changes made to the Nurse Practice Act to ensure that you are evolving with the scope of practice that is expected of you.

-At Conexus, our award-winning International Nurse Pathway program gives you access to continuously updated information and the latest news about nursing in the U.S. All Conexus international nurses are also given access to unlimited accredited Continuing Education Units via our partner, MyFreeCEU, to ensure their nursing license remains active while practicing nursing in the U.S.
+At Conexus MedStaff, our award-winning clinical education program gives you access to continuously updated information and the latest news about nursing in the U.S. In addition, Conexus MedStaff international nurses are given access to unlimited accredited Continuing Education Units (CEUs) to ensure their nursing license remains active while practicing nursing in the U.S.

-Our mission at Conexus MedStaff is to match excellent nurses with life-changing careers in the U.S., training and listening to them along the way.
-If you want to have the opportunity to interview for a nursing career with an employer that supports talented international nurses in the U.S., apply today.
+Our mission at Conexus MedStaff is to match excellent healthcare professionals with life-changing careers in the U.S., training and listening to them.
+If you want the opportunity to interview for a nursing career with an employer that supports talented international nurses in the U.S., apply today.